AcademySoftwareFoundation/tac/process/lifecycle.md

 The Sandbox Stage benefits are outlined below.

-* Neutral hosting of the project’s community and key assets (e.g., trademark, domain, etc.).
+* Neutral hosting of the project's community and key assets (e.g., trademark, domain, etc.).
 * Access to the Academy Software Foundation collaboration infrastructure ( including GitHub, JIRA, Confluence, mailing lists, and Slack ).
 * A sponsor from the TAC will assist the project in reaching the Incubation Stage and facilitate collaboration with other project communities.
 * The right to refer to the project as a Sandbox Project of the Academy Software Foundation and the opportunity to participate in events and other collaborative activities sponsored by the Academy Software Foundation.